Look at these beautiful outdoor kitchens below. They are stunning. Yet both are wrong.

-In this article, you will learn about the basic questions to ask before you start building your outdoor kitchen.
-We'll also cover what must-have components you need to power your new outdoor kitchen.
+You will learn all about the essential questions to ask before you start building your outdoor kitchen.
+We'll cover what must-have components, like water, gas, and electricity, you will need to power your kitchen.

-Then you will see some pictures of finished outdoor kitchens.
-This article will walk you through the beginning of your research to the planning phases to help you transform your space into a more functional room.
+This article will walk you through the beginning of your research to the planning phases for designing an outdoor kitchen.
+In the end, you'll know how to transform your outdoor space into a functional kitchen.